FlagOpen/RoboCOIN-DataManage/docs/README.md

 ### 1. Filter Datasets

-Click the **Filters** button to open the filter panel:
+Click the **"Filter datasets"** button to open the filter panel:
-- Select scene type
-- Select robot model
-- Select end-effector
-- Select action type
+- **Select filter categories**: Scene, Robot, End-effector, Action, Object
-- Select object (supports hierarchical selection)
+- **Hierarchical selection**: Expand/collapse object groups for hierarchical filtering
+- **Filter Finder**:
+  - Press `Ctrl+F` or click the search box in the filter panel
+  - Type to search filter options
+  - Use ↑/↓ arrow keys or navigation buttons to move between matches
+  - Matching options are highlighted automatically
+- **View active filters**: The filter button shows the count of active filters
+- **Reset filters**: Click "Reset filters" to clear all active filters

 ### 2. Search Datasets

-Use the top search box to search datasets by name.
+- Use the **search box** in the top toolbar to search datasets by name
+- Search works in real-time and filters the displayed datasets
+- Click the **×** button to clear the search

 ### 3. Select Datasets

-- Click cards to select/deselect
+- **Single selection**: Click on a video card to select/deselect it
-- Use **select all** / **deselect** for batch operations
+- **Batch selection**:
+  - Click **"Select all datasets"** to select all currently filtered datasets
+  - Click **"Deselect all datasets"** to clear all selections
-- Selected cards will be highlighted
+- **Visual feedback**: Selected cards are highlighted with a border
+- **Selection count**: The toolbar shows the number of selected datasets

-### 4. Manage Shopping Cart
+### 4. Manage Shopping Cart (Batch Downloader)

+The selection panel on the right side shows your shopping cart:
-- Click **🛒 add** to add selected items to cart
+- **Add to cart**: Selected datasets can be added to the cart (managed automatically)
+- **View cart items**: Scroll through the cart list (supports virtual scrolling)
-- Click **🗑️ remove** to remove selected items from cart
+- **Remove items**: Click the remove button on individual items
-- Click **🔄 clear** to clear the cart
+- **Cart count**: See how many datasets are in your cart

 ### 5. Export Download Commands

-1. Select Hub source (ModelScope or HuggingFace)
+1. **Select Hub source**:
+   - Toggle between **HuggingFace** and **ModelScope** using the hub switch button
+   - The current hub is indicated by the active state
+2. **Generate command**:
+   - The download command is automatically generated based on cart contents
+   - View the command in the code output area
+3. **Copy command**:
-2. Click **📋 Copy & Checkout ⬇️** to copy the command
+   - Click **"Copy & Checkout"** to copy the command to clipboard
-3. Execute the command in terminal to download datasets
+   - Execute the command in your terminal to download datasets

 ### 6. Import/Export Selections

-- Click **📤 export .json** to export selection list
+- **Export JSON**:
+  - Click **"Export JSON"** to save your current cart as a JSON file
+  - Useful for sharing selections or saving for later
+- **Import JSON**:
-- Click **📋 import .json** to import saved list
+  - Click **"Import JSON"** to load a previously saved selection file
+  - Restores your cart from the JSON file

+### 7. View Dataset Details

+- **Hover preview**: Hover over a video card to see quick information
+- **Detail modal**: Click on a video card to open a detailed information modal
+- **Video playback**: Videos auto-play on hover (desktop) or on click (mobile)

 ## Contributing